sinaforfang/nbim-case/README.md

 - **Tolerance rules** – Add configurable tolerances for small rounding differences.
 - **Expanded taxonomy** – Incorporate additional scenarios such as shares on loan, restitution, and local tax adjustments.
 - **Prompt refinement** – Guide the LLM to prioritize root cause tags (e.g., classify as `TAX_RATE_MISMATCH` instead of `NET_AMOUNT_MISMATCH` when the tax rate difference is the driver).
+- **Incorporate additional tools** - Provide the agent with additional tools to analyse what is causing the mistake and how to correct it.

 ---